 Theology of Sex and Sexuality Scholarly Research: Topic & Thesis Submission Assignment

-The student will write a Theology of Sex and Sexuality Scholarly Research Assignment.
+The student will submit his or her thesis statement for the Theology of Sex and Sexuality Scholarly Research Assignment.
 The first step is to write a specific thesis statement.
 This is not a research paper on a topic, but a scholarly theological paper on sex and sexuality.
 Focus your paper on a broad understanding of sexuality and sex from a biblical worldview perspective.
 This portion should be no longer than 1 paragraph.

 Theology of Sex and Sexuality Scholarly Research: Annotated Outline Assignment